How Long Can You leave a Broken Down Car on the Side of the Road?

 Do you live in Maryland, Washington, DC or Northern Virginia?

 If so, it is essential to know the rules of the road no matter what situation you find yourself in.
+Car Failures happens to almost all of us at least once in life.

 Today we are going to explore what happens when you leave your disabled vehicle on the side of interstate 270 or 495.